 Queen Alia International Airport

-Queen Alia Airport has been named the best airport in the region, and won third place of its size worldwide by the Airport Council International (ACI) based on the results of the 2016 Airport Service Quality (ASQ) Survey, in terms of passenger satisfaction and quality of service.
+Queen Alia Airport has been named the best airport in the region, and won third place for its size worldwide by the Airport Council International (ACI) based on the results of the 2016 Airport Service Quality (ASQ) Survey in terms of passenger satisfaction and quality of service.
 It extends across 19 million square meters, includes two parallel runways of 3,660 meters in length and 61 meters in width, with a separation of 1,446 square meters.

-Norman Foster + Partners, were the architects chosen to design the new state of the art airport, Which was inaugurated by King Abdullah II in March 2013.
+Norman Foster + Partners were the architects chosen to design the new state of the art airport, Which was inaugurated by King Abdullah II in March 2013.

 Pick up from Allenby Bridge and head south to the ancient ruins of the Rose City in Petra with an overnight and float in the healing waters of the lowest

 See some of the world’s most impressive sights on this private, 7 days tour of Jordan, Ride a 4×4 through the Wadi Rum desert valley with overnight at bedouin camp,